-Investing activities used \$10.2 million, \$6.5 million and \$4.6 million in the years ended December 31, 2018, 2017 and 2016, respectively, primarily for property and equipment expenditures to install our solutions in customer coverage areas and business acquisition in the year ended December 31, 2018.
-We completed our acquisition of the HunchLab assets for approximately \$1.7 million in cash at closing.
+Investing activities used \$4.9 million, \$10.2 million, and \$6.5 million in the years ended December 31, 2019, 2018 and 2017, respectively, primarily for property and equipment expenditures to install our solutions in customer coverage areas.
+We completed our acquisition of the HunchLab assets for approximately \$1.7 million in cash at closing during the year ended December 31, 2018.